 - EVAR (Endovascular aneurysm repair) – The interventional radiology department works closely with the vascular team to deliver a programme of endovascular stent graft for abdominal aortic aneurysms (AAA).

-Fibroid Embolisation (Uterine Artery Embolisation) – Heart of England Trust was one of the first centres in the UK to offer cutting edge treatment for fibroids and has been the leading contributor to the UK fibroid Embolisation registry.
+Fibroid Embolisation (Uterine Artery Embolisation) – Heartlands Hospital was one of the first hospitals in the UK to offer cutting edge treatment for fibroids and has been the leading contributor to the UK fibroid Embolisation registry.
 This service has been running since 2000 and is performed by two highly specialised interventional radiologists.
 For many women UAE can be an alternative to hysterectomy and can enable them to keep fertility options open.

 Pelvic Congestion Syndrome Treatment – Pelvic Congestion Syndrome is a term describing pelvic pain symptoms related to pelvic varicose veins.
 These dilated veins are similar to varicose veins in the legs but occur deep in the pelvis.
 Vein embolisation can be done as a day case procedure.